-Meet Jenny, the extreme frugalist who cuts down on spending by no electricity days and "treasure hunting" around New York City
+Meet Jenny, the extreme frugalist who cuts down on speading by no electricity days and "treasure hunting" around New York City

-[INAUDIBLE] could use one of these.
+[?
+Oh, I ?] [? could ?] use one of these.
 You put files in there for work.
 Look at that.

 I feel like a lot of people do purchase more than they need.
 And we can see that just from the trash that's being laid out in the street-- not weekly but basically daily.
 All right.
 So I just got home from trash picking, and I have a designated bin over here that I call the treasure bin full of items that I found completely in the trash.
 So now I'm going to put everything back inside, including my brand new rainbow accordion folder.

 So I've always been extremely frugal.
 Like, as a child I never wanted any new toys.
 I never asked my parents for new clothes.
 And I think it's just kind of ingrained in me.
 I just kind of knew that we didn't have a massive amount of money.
 And I was always in conservation mode.
 And I think I'm still kind of in that.

 So what I like to do is when I look through trash, I have to think about whether I actually need this item or not, or whether I know anybody who might find some use out of it.
 A lot of people throw things out, and they don't think about how much value they can add to other people's lives.
 And I find that you can really find a lot of treasures out there if you go looking.

 So I've decided that I am not going to take any of these.
 And I'm going to save them for someone else and put it in an area where it's dry, so we can save them.
 And it's really important to remember how you got to the place that you are in right now and to always give back.
 And if it means sacrificing a little bit on myself so that I can spoil somebody else, then I'm all for that.